pyx-industries/julee/docs/architecture/solutions/modules.rst

 Modules provide reusable functionality for Julee solutions.
 They can be **embedded** (imported and run in your process) or **dispatched** (called as external services).

-This distinction matters for supply chain provenance: embedded modules run as part of your composition, while dispatched modules involve separate supply chain actors.
+This distinction matters for supply chain provenance: embedded modules run as part of your use case, while dispatched modules involve separate supply chain actors.

 Module Types
 ------------